gsauthof/playbook/fedora/initramfs/README.md

     # kexec -e

-The image contains a standard DHCP configuration for all network interfaces, includes [cloud-init][5] and starts an OpenSSH server for remote access.
+The image contains a standard DHCP configuration for all network interfaces and starts an OpenSSH server for remote access.
 The `site-keys.cpio.xz` archive contains site-specific files which are merged into the root filesystem such as authorized SSH keys, host keys and additional network configuration.
 [Kexec][2] allows booting a new kernel from a running Linux system.

 2020, Georg Sauthoff <mail@gms.tf>